Takudzwa22/End-to-End-Data-Science-Project/README.md

 # Predictive Analysis of Rental Prices in Berlin

-This repository builds a reproducible pipeline to predict **monthly rent (EUR)** for Berlin rental listings.
+This repository builds a reproducible pipeline to predict **Residential Property sales** for Berlin sales listings.

 The implementation is intentionally small and auditable:
 - Baseline (mean)